OSGeo/gdal/gdal/doc/source/drivers/raster/grass.rst

 Notes on driver variations
 --------------------------

-For GRASS 5.7 Radim Blazek has moved the driver to using the GRASS shared libraries directly instead of using libgrass.
-Currently both versions of the driver are available and can be configured using ``--with-libgrass`` for the libgrass variant or ``--with-grass=<dir>`` for the GRASS 7+ library based version.
-The GRASS 7+ driver version is currently not supporting coordinate system access, though it is hoped that will be corrected at some point.
+The driver is able to use the GRASS GIS shared libraries directly instead of using libgrass (not recommended due to potentially circular dependencies).
+Currently both versions of the driver are available and can be configured using ``--with-libgrass`` for the libgrass variant or ``--with-grass=<dir>`` for the GRASS GIS library based version.
+The GRASS driver version currently does not support coordinate system access, though it is hoped that will be corrected at some point.

 See Also
 --------